danturu/directwave/README.md

 end
 ```

-If you want change where files will be uploaded, override the `upload_dir`
+If you want to change where files will be uploaded, override the `upload_dir` method:
-method:

 ``` ruby
 class MyUploader < DirectWave::Uploader::Base